mlava/better-tasks/README.md

 ## 🧰 Example Workflow

-1. Draft the task (inline or empty block), then run **Convert TODO to Recurring Task** (or **Create a Recurring TODO** if you’re starting fresh).
-The dialog lets you enter the title, repeat rule, and optional due/start/defer dates; it stores the canonical data in child blocks and shows the inline pill.
+1. Draft the task (inline or empty block), then run **Convert TODO to Recurring Task** (or simply **Create a Recurring TODO** if you’re starting fresh).
+The toast lets you enter the title, repeat rule, and optional start/defer/due dates; it stores the canonical data in child blocks and shows the inline pill.
 2. Mark it done — the extension automatically creates the next task on its start date (or due date if no start is provided) so it appears on the right Daily Note or page.
 3. If you snooze or skip via the pill menu, the defer/due child blocks update and the pill reflects the new dates immediately.